 Or, barring that, rugs which carry green certifications showing they have at least been tested and found to be low-VOC and made with organic natural fibers.

-Synthetic and conventional rugs can have serious adverse effects not just on our health but also on the planet.
+Synthetic and conventional rugs can have serious adverse effects not just on our health but also on the planet and global warming.
 The energy footprint, water use, and environmental pollution attributable to conventional synthetic or cotton rugs is staggering.
 What’s more, many of these items simply end up in landfill when styles change, where they off-gas, leach chemicals, and can take decades or longer to degrade.

 Natural fibers grown organically and/or sustainably, that haven’t been treated with toxic chemicals, are better for people and the planet.
 Rugs are also a better option than carpet in many ways, given that fewer resources go into making them and, once you’re ready to let a natural fiber rug go, it’s much easier to repurpose or recycle.
 If a rug does end up in landfill a natural, non-toxic rug will break down much faster and without leaching toxins into the air, water, or soil compared to a synthetic rug or rug treated with toxic chemicals.